Oulalaa/A-Hierarchical-Encrypted-Compression-Scheme-for-Intra-Vehicle-Network/README.md

 Ours.xlsx: Statistics data of our scheme

-comparison.xlsx: Comparison of statistical data of each schem
+comparison.xlsx: Comparison of statistical data of each scheme